 Regardless of personal background or political leanings, we all share a concern for access to health care for ourselves and our families.
-As a Member of congress I am committed to making quality and comprehensive health care more affordable and more accessible.
-I am working with my colleagues to address some of the most pressing issues facing our community - including expanded access to health clinics, recruiting and retaining doctors to work in our inner cities, improved access to pre-natal care and services to reduce our infant mortality rate, and ways to reduce the financial impact to hospitals like Regional One Health, previously known as The MED, that provide hundreds of millions in uncompensated care to people each year.
+Congressman Cohen is committed to making quality and comprehensive health care more affordable and more accessible.
+Congressman Cohen will continue to work with his colleagues to address some of the most pressing issues facing our community - including expanded access to health clinics, recruiting and retaining doctors to work in our inner cities and underserved areas, improved access to pre-natal care and services to reduce the infant and maternal mortality rate, and ways to reduce the financial impact to hospitals like Regional One Health, previously known as The MED, that provide hundreds of millions in uncompensated care to people each year.

 The Affordable Care Act (ACA)